 - Metrics and associated data need to be developed with an interrelated mindset – much like those on a balanced scorecard.
 Metrics have both positive and negative correlations with each other, and those drivers must be kept in mind.

-- Metrics and data collection, analytical sense making, and reporting will evolve over time as needs, circumstances, and knowledge baselines shift, BUT always keep an eye on your baseline.
-It’s necessary to not lose your capacity for comparison to your initial baseline as you make changes to metrics establishment, data collection and analysis, and reporting – it’s assuring the capacity for that ongoing sense making thing again.
+- Metrics and data collection, analytical sense-making, and reporting will evolve over time as needs, circumstances, and knowledge baselines shift, BUT always keep an eye on your baseline.
+It’s necessary to not lose your capacity for comparison to your initial baseline as you make changes to metrics establishment, data collection and analysis, and reporting – it’s assuring the capacity for that ongoing sense-making thing again.

 So how do you enable Small Data Strategy Planning?

 Easy.
 Democratize your data.
-Package it and make it available, in strategic context, to everyone in your organization.
+Package it and make it available, in a strategic context, to everyone in your organization.

 Anyone know an app that can do that?